 Procurement organizations have the opportunity to drive maximum value for almost every budget dollar spent in an enterprise.
-And in some cases – like software maintenance – procurement’s actions (or inactions) can impact the financials for many years to come.
+And in some cases – like a software maintenance annual increase – procurement’s actions (or inactions) can impact the financials for many years to come.

 Most procurement organizations are measured by a series of KPIs, one of which is savings.
 Savings goals for procurement are quantified in two ways.
 The first is hard savings or a tangible reduction from the prior year’s fees that will apply to the current balance sheet.
 The second is cost avoidance.

 Procurement organizations tackle their savings goals with vigor – they are tangible contributions to the balance sheet.
 Because it’s not captured on the P&L, many enterprises fail to apply the same rigor and focus on cost avoidance, which can have huge financial impacts for organizations in future years.
 This is especially true in IT, particularly as it relates to software maintenance.

 Understanding the Math (and Margin) of a Software Maintenance Annual Increase

 Software maintenance, while declining in frequency due to migration to the cloud and subscription-based pricing models, still continues to comprise a material amount of spend for the typical large enterprise.
 It’s usually paid on an annual basis, and will increase approximately 3 to 10% each year.

 Software maintenance provides significant profitability to vendors as the margins are extremely high.